saulocantanhede/tfgreek2/docs/features/num.md

 ## Feature description

-Sequential number for node type.
+This feature provides the sequential number for the various node type.
+The context depends on the node type (see next section).

 ## Feature values